 #5 What does the Project Planning Course look like?

 The Project Planning Course is meant to best equip and guide Site Managers so that they might best prepare their sites for Fellows.
-(Site Managers spend 2-3 weeks before Fellowships begin in May preparing their sites for Fellows.)
+(Site Managers spend 2-3 weeks before Fellowships begin preparing their sites for Fellows.)
 Site Managers receive no compensation for participating in the Project Planning Course, but the Course is fully funded and so will incur no costs to Site Managers.
 The Project Planning Course also allows you to meet other Site Managers from your region and other Atlantis contractors and employees.

 Site Manager Testimonials